penguinite/onbox/DESIGN.md

 ]

 # You might think, what about numbers?
-# Not needed.
-Pothole will convert strings
+# Pothole will convert strings to integers
-# to integers if and when needed.
-Just
+# if and when needed.
+Just wrap them
-# wrap them in quotes OR:
-# Add them like this
+# in quotes.
+Or you can put them in like this:
 TheShitsIGive=0

 # Ok but what about booleans?
 # Right here we accept numbers
-# and strings as input but mos
+# and strings as input but most
 # importantly we make it case
 # insensitive.